 Cochise College believes that a student employment program can assist students by decreasing financial barriers to their education, by providing students a safe environment in which to work, and by developing their job skills and work habits.

 Cochise College students are eligible for student employment only if the following criteria are met:

-- The student must either have a cumulative grade point average of 2.0 or higher or it must be their first semester at Cochise College.
+- Possess and maintain a cumulative grade point average of 2.0 or higher or it must be their first semester at Cochise College.

 Please note: Student employment is limited to eight semesters of employment or three academic years and summer terms.
 Semesters are defined as Fall, Spring and Summer.
-Eligibility does not guarantee employment, and student employment positions are not based on financial need.
+Eligibility does not guarantee employment, , and student employment positions are not based on financial need.